 - When the button text changes to “Start Recording” again, other buttons should become enabled.

-- OPTIONAL: If you want to save your recording to be used later, click the “Save Recording” button, this is currently mostly helpful for debugging purposes, to load recordings later, they must be placed in a subdirectory titled “
+- OPTIONAL: If you want to save your recording to be used later, click the “Save Recording” button.
+This is primarily used for debugging purposes.
+To load recordings later, they must be placed in a subdirectory titled “

-- To calculate your body proportions from the recording (current or saved) press the “Auto Adjust” button; you should be able to see new values for the lengths of your body reported in cm.
+- To calculate your body proportions from the recording (current or saved) press the “Auto Adjust” button.
+You should now be able to see new values for the lengths of your body reported in cm.

 - To use the calculated values, press the “Apply Values” button.
 If the values do not look right, you can try recording again.

 Skeleton auto-configuration works by recording movement data and simulating that movement rapidly while gradually adjusting the bone lengths.
-When adjusting bone lengths, the algorithm measures the amount the feet slide to know whether it’s doing better or worse with each adjustment.
+When adjusting bone lengths, the algorithm measures the amount the feet slide to know whether it’s achieving a better or worse outcome with each adjustment.
 By iterating over the data multiple times, the algorithm is able to obtain reasonable bone length values with minimal foot sliding.

-The skeleton auto-configuration algorithm uses classic machine learning technique called gradient descent to acquire the bone length values.
-First, many samples of movement data are recorded, then using gradient descent, the algorithm gradually adjusts the bone lengths to minimize the error of foot sliding.
+The skeleton auto-configuration algorithm uses classic machine learning technique called hyperparameter optimization to acquire the bone length values.
+First, many samples of movement data are recorded, then using hyperparameter optimization, the algorithm gradually adjusts the bone lengths to minimize the error of foot sliding.
 Error is calculated through multiple different methods, but generally it is formulated to retain the headset’s reported height, “average” human body proportionality, and reduce the amount that the feet slide during movement.

 All configuration options should be placed in the